Welcome to Appsloveworld technologies , In this session, we learn about transactions in the SQL server.

 10

-Now I want to correct this, to correct this.
-I have a stored procedure here.
+To correct this issue, I have a stored procedure here.

 Create Procedure spUpdatecCustomerAddress